A5413Y/Voice-Box/README.md

 ## Known bugs I made

-- a bunch of bambis (anything but the bambifier basically) arent replaced by custom pronouns
+- a bunch of deers (anything but the deerifier basically) arent replaced by custom pronouns